aspnetzero/documents/blog-posts/en/api-versioning.md

-# ASP.NET Core API Versioning
+# ASP.NET Core API Versioning in ASP.NET Zero

 APIs are the backbone of modern applications.
 As your API evolves, adding new features and updating old ones becomes inevitable.
 This is where API versioning comes into play.
 But why is API versioning important, and how do we implement it in ASP.NET Core?